-If you have uneven teeth and want to have the issue corrected but you also need some of your teeth repaired, you may be wondering if you can address both issues at the same time.
-As with many dental issues, the answer depends largely on what precisely needs done.
-Learning about your options will help you understand the proposed timetable of your treatment and make you feel more confident in the process.
+If you have uneven teeth and want to have the issue corrected but you also need the act of repairing teeth, you may be wondering if you can address both issues at the same time.
+As with many dental issues, the answer depends largely on what precisely needs doing.
+Learning about your options will help you understand the proposed timetable for your treatment and make you feel more confident in the process.
 In this post, we’re going to show you what to do when you need to repair teeth before your orthodontic adventure.
 Let’s dive right in.

 What Orthodontics Can Do for You

-If your repair work is largely cosmetic, such as staining that veneers will cover, you may want to have the orthodontics done first.
-As orthodontics concentrates on the position of your teeth and jaws, your cosmetic work will look better and may be less extensive if you have the alignment of your teeth corrected first.
+If repairing teeth before work is largely cosmetic, such as staining that veneers will cover, you may want to have the orthodontics done first.
+As orthodontics concentrates on the position of your teeth and jaws, your cosmetic work will look better.
+It also may be less extensive if you have the alignment of your teeth corrected first.

 A Word About Recovering from Extractions

-If you need orthodontic work and want to discuss a treatment plan, call Dr. Gluck’s office today to schedule an appointment.
+If you need orthodontic work and want to discuss repairing teeth before a treatment plan, call Dr. Gluck and his amazing team today to schedule an appointment.
 We will be happy to review your needs and formulate a treatment plan to get you the smile you want within a reasonable timeframe.
 Contact us today for the “The Gluck Experience.”